Should I Take a Gap Year Before Applying to Medical School?

 - MCAT Blog, Med School Admissions

-As a result of the pandemic, everyone’s lives have shifted dramatically.
-If you’re a student, there’s a good chance you’re back in your childhood bedroom, trying to learn organic chemistry on Zoom.
-If you were working in January, your day-to-day probably looks completely different as you adapt to working from home, transitioning to shift work, or seeking new opportunities.
-Moreover, if you’re a pre-med in undergrad or a non-traditional student, you might have been forced to take a gap year before applying to medical school.
-This might even be your second one.
+As a result of the pandemic (remember that?!), everyone’s lives have shifted dramatically.
+At the time, if you were a pre-med in undergrad or a non-traditional student, you might have been forced to take a gap year before applying to medical school.

 If you didn’t get a chance to take the MCAT or other circumstances led to a delay in your application, applying next cycle is not a terrible option.
 If you’re a graduating senior now, going on a gap year before applying to medical school is becoming more and more accepted.
 The AAMC reports that 43.9% of students took one or two gap years, and over 20% took three or more.
 That means over 60% of students who took the survey took a gap year before applying to medical school—meaning you are in the majority.